Devolutions/doc/docs/en/server/overview/what-is-server.md

 	</tr>
 	<tr>
 		<td>
 Self-hosted locally on an application server or on a private cloud.
-Store entries in an unlimited number of vaults and manage access to these entries with our {{ en.RBSS }}.
+Store entries in an unlimited number of vaults and manage access to these entries with our User Groups Based Access Control.
 		</td>
 		<td>
 Users accessing the system will be granted permissions based on their membership in specific AD groups, making user management almost seamless for organizations that use AD to manage teams.